Faculty: Get $5 Student Tickets for UC Davis Courses!

-Last year more than 1,600 UC Davis students attended Mondavi Center presentations through the Curriculum Connections program.
+Each year, UC Davis students attend Mondavi Center presentations through the Curriculum Connections program.
 Curriculum Connections provides $5 student tickets when a Mondavi Center event is assigned in a UC Davis course.

-With over 80 performances in music, dance, theater, film and speakers, faculty members from many fields can find a presentation to enrich the content of their courses.
-Explore this season’s offerings here.
+With performances in music, dance, theater, film and speakers, faculty members from many fields can find a presentation to enrich the content of their courses.
+Explore this season’s offerings.

 Many UC Davis Faculty members have used Curriculum Connections to support their course work and to expose students to leading artists and speakers from around the world.

 Faculty and teaching assistants who have a class attending a Mondavi Center Presenting Program performance through Curriculum Connections may each receive a single complimentary ticket for the same performance.

 If you plan to incorporate a Mondavi Center performance into your course, please submit your request via the online form.

 Please Keep In Mind:

 - Ticket quantities are limited and are based upon availability.

 - Once we confirm that tickets are available, we will send a link and instructions on how students can purchase their $5 ticket online.
 Creation of a Mondavi Center account is required for purchase.